liviucotfas/ase-windows-applications-programming/12 - WinForms - Printing.md

         }
     }
     ```
-6. Handle the `BeginPrint` event of the `PrintDocument` control as follows
+7. Handle the `BeginPrint` event of the `PrintDocument` control as follows
     ```c#
     private void printDocument_BeginPrint(object sender, System.Drawing.Printing.PrintEventArgs e)
     {
         _currentParticipantIndex = 0;
     }
     ```
+8. From the ToolBox add a `PrintPreviewDialog` and name it `printPreviewDialog`.
+9. For the `Document` property of the `printPreviewDialog` choose the `printDocument`.
-7. Handle the `Click` event on the "PrintPreview" button, as follows
+10. Handle the `Click` event on the "PrintPreview" button, as follows
     ```c#
     private void btnPrintPreview_Click(object sender, EventArgs e)
     {
         try
         {
-            printPreviewDialog.Document = printDocument;
             printPreviewDialog.ShowDialog();
         }
         catch (Exception)